 Joseph H. August

-Known for his outdoor cinematography, Joe August began his film career as a cowboy at Inceville in 1911.
-August was born on April 26, 1890, in Idaho Springs, Colorado, and grew up in ranch country.
-He gave up wrangling to become an assistant to cinematographer Ray Smallwood, a stern mentor who taught Joe to rely on his eyes.
+Known for his outdoor cinematography, Joe August was born on April 26, 1890, in Idaho Springs, Colorado, and grew up in ranch country.
+He gave up wrangling to began his film career as a cowboy at the Inceville motion-picture ranch in 1911, later becoming an assistant to cinematographer Ray Smallwood, a stern mentor who taught Joe to rely on his eyes.
 “There was a device… known as the ‘illumination system’… designed to obtain for the cameraman something parallel to what a meter would provide today,” August recalled in 1939.
 “I was told with considerable detail and even more emphasis just what fate would befall me if he ever found me fussing with one of those gadgets.”

-The first documented appearance of the ASC credential in a film’s titles was Sand (1920), produced by and starring Hart and shot by August.
+The first documented appearance of the ASC credential in a film’s titles was Sand (1920), produced by and starring Hart, written and directed by Lambert Hillyer and shot by August.